glsoo/Autopilot/README.md

 # USE THIS AT YOUR OWN RISK.
 CONFIG.TXT REQUIRED TO FUNCTION PROPERLY

-# Autopilot
+# Synapto

-**Autopilot** is a desktop automation tool that uses GPT-4 and screen analysis to execute user-defined tasks.
+**Synapto** is a desktop automation tool that uses GPT-4 and screen analysis to execute user-defined tasks.
 It captures your screen, understands your objective, and automates your computer through intelligent actions.

 ---